pathunstrom/makinggames/game_basics.md

 sense, this input IS your player.

 Player input is a complex problem.
 Your first concern when considering input is how a player interacts with the game.
-If you make a web game, it could be HTML requests, or it could use javascript to get various system events, like keyboard input, mouse movement, or clicks.
-For a native game, it will depend directly on the engine or framework you're using what tools you have for interaction.
+If you make a web game, it could be HTTP requests or api calls, or it could use javascript to get various system events you get from the document api, like keyboard input, mouse movement, or clicks.
+For a native game, like you would program with python, it will depend directly on the engine or framework you're using what tools you have for interaction.
 For example Unity Engine includes an input tool that lets you define various controls and let's you operate on the provided values.
 It also